Walking Holidays in Southern England

 Sheringham Beach on the North Northfolk Coast Path

-The Peddars Way is an ancient road dating back to the Bronze Age, which was then developed into a military route in Roman times and was later used by pilgrims during the 15th century.
-The 45 mile route is for the most part straight and relatively flat, following mostly green lanes and tracks with some interesting archaeological sites along the way.
+The Peddars Way is an ancient road dating back to the Bronze Age, which was later developed into a military route in Roman times and was later used by pilgrims during the 15th century.
+The 45 mile route is for the most part straight and relatively flat, following mostly green lanes and tracks, with some interesting archaeological sites along the way.
+Castle Acre priory and castle are worth a visit as well as the Bailey Gate, this dates back to 1200 and the road into the village still leads through the gate today.

 Length